intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/ragflow_quickstart.md

 ```

-Open a browser and navigate to the URL displayed in the terminal logs.
-Look for messages like `Running on http://ip:port`.
-For local deployment, you can usually access the web portal at `http://127.0.0.1:9380`.
-For remote access, use `http://your_ip:9380`.
+You can now open a browser and access the RAGflow web portal.
+With the default settings, simply enter `http://IP_OF_YOUR_MACHINE` (without the port number), as the default HTTP serving port `80` can be omitted.
+If RAGflow is deployed on the same machine as your browser, you can also access the web portal at `http://127.0.0.1` or `http://localhost`.

 ### 4. Using `RAGFlow`